top of page

 Online Cancer Nutritionist | The Cancer Dietitian | UK

-Nutrition can be a supportive and practical way of looking after yourself during cancer.
-Something grounding.
-Something sustaining.
+Nutrition can be a practical and supportive way of looking after yourself.
+Something grounding and sustaining.
 Something you can do.

-Cancer may be part of your life right now, but it isn’t all of who you are, and your care should reflect that.
+Cancer may be part of your life right now, but it isn't all of who you are.
+That's why I'll never start with cancer.
+I'll always start with you.

 Online Cancer Nutritionist | The Cancer Dietitian | UK